wtsi-hgi/cookie-monster/README.md

 A Cookie Monster installation can be setup with a Processor Manager, which uses Processors to examine Cookies after they have been enriched.
 Processors essentially implement a production rule system, where predefined rules are evaluated in order of priority.
-If a rule's precondition is matched, its action is triggered, which may be an arbitrary set of command.
+If a rule's precondition is matched, its action is triggered, which may be an arbitrary set of instructions.
 The action method's return value can be used to indicate whether any further rules should be processed with the cookie.
 In the case where no rules are matched/no rules indicate no further processing is required, the Processor will check if the Cookie can be enriched further using an Enrichment Loader and put any extra information into the knowledge base.

 A simple implementation of a Processor Manager (named `BasicProcessorManager`) is supplied.
 This can be constructed as
 such: